certolizumab pegol solution for Injection

 Always use CIMZIA exactly as your doctor has instructed you.
 You should check with your doctor or pharmacist if you are unsure.

-Rheumatoid Arthritis, Psoriatic arthritis and Ankylosing spondylitis
+Rheumatoid Arthritis, Psoriatic arthritis, Ankylosing spondylitis and Non-radiographic Axial Spondyloarthritis

-The starting dose is 400 mg CIMZIA (as 2 injections in one day) given at weeks 0, 2 and 4.
+The starting dose is 400 mg CIMZIA (as 2 injections in one day) given at weeks 0, b> 2 and 4.

 This is followed by a maintenance dose of 200 mg every other week starting at week 6.
 Alternatively, your doctor may decide that you should receive a monthly dose of 400 mg CIMZIA (as 2 injections in one day).